AdobeDocs/analytics-platform.en/help/analysis-workspace/export/t-schedule-report.md

 Scheduled Analysis Workspace projects can be managed under **[!UICONTROL Analytics] > [!UICONTROL Components] > [!UICONTROL Scheduled Projects]**.

 In the Scheduled Projects Manager, you can edit and delete recurring project schedules.
-Search for a schedule in the search bar or by using the filter options in the left rail.
+Search for a schedule in the search bar or by using the filter options in the left panel.
 You can filter by tag, approved schedules, owners and more.

 | Field | Description |
 | --- | --- |